leo0-07/dStorage/README.md

 On the second moment i try made one CLI interface on same database controlled by base class structures.

+> Now i need learn and write the pacckge structure on the right way, following the rules to
+> devel python applications. at moment this software work, but i think with it is only an
+> outline.

 This goal, are satisfied.

 The base class, is based in one multidimensional array data type.